wacncontent/CustomizeTool/output/articles/active-directory/active-directory-v2-devquickstarts-dotnet-api.md

 > [AZURE.NOTE]
 This information applies to the v2.0 app model public preview.
 For instructions on how to integrate with the generally available Azure AD service, please refer to the [Azure Active Directory Developer Guide](/documentation/articles/active-directory-developers-guide).

-In ASP.NET web APIs, you can accomplish this using Microsoft’s OWIN middleware included in .NET Framework 4.5.
-Here we’ll use OWIN to build a "To Do List" MVC Web API that:
+In ASP.NET web APIs, you can accomplish this using Microsoft's OWIN middleware included in .NET Framework 4.5.
+Here we'll use OWIN to build a "To Do List" MVC Web API that:
 - Allows clients to create and read tasks from a user's To-Do list.
 -	Designates which API's are protected.
 -	Validates that the Web API calls contain a valid Access Token.

-In order to do this, you’ll need to:
+In order to do this, you'll need to:

 1. Register an app with Azure AD
 2. Set up your app to use the OWIN authentication pipeline.